EnterpriseDB/tpa/docs/src/architecture-M1.md

 # M1

-A Postgres cluster with a primary and a streaming replica, one Barman server, and any number of additional replicas cascaded from the first one.
+A Postgres cluster with one or more active locations, each with the same number of Postgres nodes and an extra Barman node.
+Optionally, there can also be a location containing only a witness node, or a location containing only a single node, even if the active locations have more than one.

 This architecture is suitable for production and is also suited to testing, demonstrating and learning due to its simplicity and ability to be configured with no proprietary components.